AJAkil/LLMalMorph/README.md

 >f() 1 → Compile With M project → ✅ → Edit variant_gen_config.cfg → Run Script → Merged f() 1 and 2 in source file → Compile With M project → ❌ → Debug M project and fix the f() 2 → Paste debugged f() 2 in corresponding response .txt file → Edit  variant_gen_config.cfg → Run Script → Merged f() 1, 2(debugged) and 3 in source file → Repeat ...

+> 💡 The amount of bugs that may originate while mutating source code is exhaustive and extremely hard to generalize to create an automated approach.
+We are working on simplifying the stitching process to have less manual intervention as possible.

 ## ⚠️ Usage Disclaimer